ECJ rules on sending a tax return to the wrong address

 The main points of the judgment are:

-Basis for claims for damagesA mere breach of the GDPR is not sufficient to justify a claim for damages.
-The data subject must prove that they have suffered material or non-material damage as a result of the infringement.
+1. Basis for claims for damages: A mere Infringement against the GDPR is not sufficient to justify a claim for damages.
+The affected The person must prove that the Infringement material or immaterial damage has occurred.
 However, damage does not have to reach a certain level of severity in order to be eligible for compensation.

-Intangible damageThe mere fear that personal data has been unlawfully disclosed may be sufficient to justify a claim for compensation for non-material damage, provided that this fear and its negative consequences are duly proven.
+2. Intangible damage: The mere fear that personal data unlawfully disclosed may be sufficient to justify a claim for compensation for non-material damage, provided that this fear and its negative consequences are properly proven.

-National legislationWhen assessing damages, infringements of national provisions that relate to the protection of personal data but do not serve to specify the provisions of the GDPR are not to be taken into account.
+4. National legislation: When assessing damages, infringements of national provisions that relate to the protection of personal data but do not serve to enforce the provisions of the GDPR must be taken into account.
+GDPR not to be taken into account.

-Reading tip: ECJ ruling on data retention
+Reading tip: ECJ ruling on the Data retention